 Some solutions came to mind immediately, others took some time.
 I never put myself under pressure, so nothing was really difficult for me.
 Living plastic-free is only possible step by step.
-My biggest helper in everyday life are fabric bags and stainless steel cans for my purchases and my blender in the Kitchen.
+My biggest helper in everyday life are fabric bags and stainless steel cans for my purchases as well as my blender in the kitchen.

 My 3 top tips for a start into plastic-free life:

 - Tip 1: Just start wherever.
 Choose what is easiest for you.

 - Tip 2: Strictly avoid packaging when shopping.
 They are often not necessary for fruit and vegetables.

 - Tips 3: If you use soap instead of shower gel, you save not only the plastic bottle, but also liquid plastic that is hidden in the product.

 My tip for a "relapse" into plastic life - which does actually exist, even though I don't quite understand it, because if you have found out where you can get the products you need, plastic-free you don't have to relapse - but if you do: Just start all over again.

 Plastic Free vs. Zero waste - The difference is not big

 Many wonder what plastic free and what zero waste is.
 The difference between the two is not big.
 Because both are concerned with avoiding unnecessary packaging.

 I don't like the term zero waste.
 Because I think that environmental protection is more than just having a mason jar full of garbage a year.
 For me, taking bamboo cutlery on a plane so that I don't have to eat from the plastic fork means: goal missed!